NWChemEx-Project/DeveloperTools/dox/GitProcedure.md

 As a code base evolves it will have existed in many versions.
 Almost all modern codes use some form of what is termed "version control" (VC) to manage these versions.
-Typically VC is done via a piece of VC software; the software itself primarily facilitates two things:
+Rather than attempting to do VC manually, most developers typically employ some form of VC software.
+Broadly speaking VC software provides two main services:

-1. Saving a history of how a code has evolved
+1. Management of a code's history
+   - Sophisticated "undo" feature
 2. Merging disparate contributions into one code base

-The primary purpose of the history is a sophisticated "undo" mechanism for the code base.
-This is to say it makes it easy to return the code to any previously saved state.
-In particular this encompasses "the last known working state" and the various releases.
-As a code base is worked on by more and more developers, merging those developers' contributions into a single code base becomes error prone if done manually.
-Good VC software can do this in a largely automated fashion, only needing help when two changes both modify the same lines of code in different ways.
+   - Manually merging contributions form different developers is error-prone
+   - Good VC can merge code automatically by utilizing the common code history

-Broadly speaking, when a developer wants to work on a version controlled code base (called a repo), they:
+Superficially all VC software follows a similar workflow.
+When a developer wants to work on a version controlled code base (called a repo), they:

 1. Copy the repo
 2. Modify the copy